charliejmoore/quick-notes/git-commit-emoji.md

 - 🏗️ Make architectural changes
 - ⚰️ Remove dead code
 - 👌 Code review changes
+- 🗑️ Deprecate code that needs to be cleaned up

 **test:**
 - ✅ Add, update, or pass a test